JoachimStanislaus/Tele_Sheet_bot/README.md

 This isn't recommend.
 Use something like screen to hold the Bot. screen -S SheetBot Then just retype the command and you are finished!

 ## Contributing
-please email me @ joachimtan00@gmail.com first to discuss what you would like to change.
+please email hello@joachimstanislaus.com first to discuss what you would like to change.